Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/security/client-ip.md

 ## HTTP headers

-If you are using an L7 Load Balancer where HTTP requests are being terminated at the Load Balancer, then you need to use `x-forwarded-for` or `x-real-ip` header to preserve details of the connection between the Client and Load Balancer.
+If you are using an L7 Load Balancer where HTTP requests are being terminated at the Load Balancer, you need to use the `x-forwarded-for` or `x-real-ip` header to preserve details of the connection between the Client and Load Balancer.

-You should configure the Load Balancer to inject these headers, and then you need to set the following environment variables in Kong for Kong to pick up the Client IP address from HTTP headers:
+You should configure the Load Balancer to inject these headers, and then you need to set the following environment variables in Kong to pick up the Client IP address from HTTP headers:

 - [`KONG_TRUSTED_IPS`](/gateway/latest/reference/configuration/#trusted_ips)
 - [`KONG_REAL_IP_HEADER`](/gateway/latest/reference/configuration/#real_ip_header)
 - Optional [`KONG_REAL_IP_RECURSIVE`](/gateway/latest/reference/configuration/#real_ip_recursive)

-> **Note**: If you are using an L7 Load Balancer with Kong, you cannot use the `certificates` feature in Kong as the TLS session is already established between the Client and Load Balancer.

 ## Cloud-provider specific details